seanbutler/www.seanbutler.net/_posts/2024-06-26-size-speed-and-caches.md

 - if you have an algorithm which is to run fast, then try to make it fit within the ICACHE (32k)
 - if you have large amounts of data and code perhaps consider an appraoach which keeps it all within one of the larger caches for the duration of its need.

-as we have seen on modern desktops there are generally 3 levels of caching each increasing in size but also slower. the are chained in a cascade with reads and writes working through each cache out to ram.